samwilson129/simplex-real-time-audio-streamer/README.md

 # project description
-this is a simplex real-time audio steamer made in c and runs on linux os leveraging the portaudio for audio record and playing functionality between two devices .
+this is a simplex real-time audio steamer made in c and runs on linux os leveraging the portaudio for audio recording and playing functionality between two devices .

 # version information
 1)initial_release -> this is the most basic form of the project with a simple UDP connection through which audio is streamed from sender to receiver in real-time .